NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 Adder uut (in_a, in_b, result, carry); // uut stands for "unit under testing"
 ```

 Here, we instantiate the Adder module, just like we did in the `Top` module.
-Here, we use a shorter form of the syntax we used in `Top`, but these two syntaxes are interchangeable and it's not necessary to use one or another.
+We use a shorter form of the syntax we used in `Top`, but these two syntaxes are interchangeable and it's not necessary to use one or another.

 !!! note
 	There is nothing stopping us from simulating the `Top` module as a whole, instead of just the `Adder` module.
 However, since the `Top` module only contains very simple, straight connections from the FPGA board's peripherals to the `Adder` module, the `Adder` module is the one with any complexity (and therefore, the one that is likely to be broken).